UMBCSAD/UMBCSAD.github.io/greenbank.md

 So don't spam the shutdown buttons or screw up the proxy or whatever just because you feel like it.
 We trust all of you to not do that, and I really doubt anyone will ever break something intentionally, but it had to be said.
 - Note: Breaking your *own* VMs is allowed; encouraged, even.
 Do whatever you want to your own stuff, as long as you're reasonably certain nobody else is using it.
 - Security "recon" is allowed, think `nmap` and similar tools... again, encouraged, even.
 You can *find* security holes, just don't exploit them to harm stuff.
-There's various personal info on here, if you manage to access it, don't snoop around in it too much.
+There's various personal info on here, if you manage to access it, don't snoop around in it.
+- Finally, again, this is about *intentional* damage.
+If you break stuff in the process of trying to set something up, "c'est la vie".
+Who cares.
+We just restore to the last snapshot or backup.
+We won't be mad, we'll be happy you're learning.

 ### Rule Two: Don't let the bad guys in 🕵️‍